-Contribution Rates
+Contribution Pates

+2020 2021

-2019 2020 Active Employee 0.65% 0.65% Non-Employer Contributing Entity (State) 1.25% 1.25% Employers 0.75% 0.75% Federal/private Funding remitted by Employers 1.25% 1.25% Current Fiscal Year Employer Contributions \$ 35,765 Current Fiscal Year Member Contributions \$ 19,016 2019 Measurement Year NECE On-behalf Contribu utions \$ 54,148
+Active Employee 0.65 % 0.65%

+Non-Employer Contributing Entity (State) 1.25% 1.25%

+Employers 0.75% 0.75%

+Federal/private Funding remitted by Employers 1.25% 1.25%

+Current Fiscal Year Employer Contributions \$ 29,475 Current Fiscal Year Member Contributions \$ 22,385 2020 Measurement Year NECE On-behalf Contributions \$ 47,521

-In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to (regardless of whether or not they participate in the TRS-Care OPEB program).
-When hiring a TRS retiree, employers are required to pay TRS-Care, a monthly surcharge of \$535 per retiree.
+In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to (regardless of whether they participate in the TRS-Care OPEB program).
+When hiring a TRS retiree, employers are required to pay TRS-Care a monthly surcharge of \$535 per retiree.

-TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$73.6 million in fiscal year 2019.
+TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$230.8 million in fiscal year 2020 to maintain premiums and benefit levels in the 2020-2021 biennium.